DABodr/ODR-Tools_Installer_HackRF/README.md

 * No transmitter needed for listen your mux with DABlin, DAB+ decoder software.

  More infos on www.opendigitalradio.org for ODR tools development.
- Configuration ready for transmit with an HackRF One: https://greatscottgadgets.com/hackrf/
+ Configuration ready to transmit with an HackRF One: https://greatscottgadgets.com/hackrf/

   * Install: